QCatMC/quantumCircuitSandbox/README.md

 					 [QIR("H",1),QIR("Measure",1)]];
 ```

 Circuits can be nested to capture the logical structure of the circuit.
-The `QIR` at the start of `not_cir' ensures proper nesting.
+The `QIR` at the start of `not_cir` ensures proper nesting.
 In `not_cir` you see the initial Hadamard gate application to both qubits, the Oracle circuit,and finally the measurement.
 For the complete documentation of `QIR` run `help QIR` at the Octave prompt.

 #### Simulating Circuits